-Many times people develop affirmations around the symptom of their problem, rather than going to the root cause.
-If you affirm a symptom, rather than the root cause of your problem, you may well find that you achieve results in the short term, but long term the results are not sustainable.
+Often people develop affirmations around the symptom of their problem, rather than going to the root cause.
+If you affirm a symptom, rather than the root cause of your problem, you may well find that you achieve results in the short term, but long term the results aren't sustained.
 For example, say you decide you need a weight loss affirmation to affirm that you have lost 10 kg.
 Which may be true you may need to lose 10 kg.

 Affirmations are more effective when stated in the present tense.
 For example; "I now have a wonderful job" is a present tense affirmation.
 "I am going to have a wonderful job" is affirming something in the future tense, and even though it is only a subtle shift in the phrasing of the words, your subconscious, like an iPod, only plays what you actually put in there.

 Therefore, by affirming "I am going to ..." you may well find yourself waiting a very long time for the results to happen, because you are forever 'going to'.
 Write it as if you have already achieved it.

 This may seem a bit silly at first - as your reality is that you aren't 10kg lighter.
 However, your subconscious is far stronger than your conscious mind and whatever your subconscious believes always becomes your reality.
 If ever you have found yourself saying "I don't understand why I can never keep weight off" it may be that your sub-conscious has a far stronger picture of your being overweight than your conscious has of you being at a healthy weight.
 This technique talks directly to your subconscious.